Chapter 44

 "[39] You diligently study the Scriptures because you think that by them you possess eternal life.
 These are the Scriptures that testify about me, [40] yet you refuse to come to me to have life."

-The Holy Spirit clearly exposes this condition that many of the Israelites had in,
+The Holy Spirit clearly exposes this deceptive belief in,

 Romans 9:30-33